 It is time to reach out for help if you need Attention-Deficit / Hyperactivity Disorder, addiction, or dual diagnosis treatment for addiction and a mental health disorder.
 You may not have gotten the care you needed as a child.
 Now is a great time to make up for that missed opportunity.

 If you want to learn more about the signs and symptoms of Attention-Deficit / Hyperactivity Disorder so you can stop wondering if you have ADHD, reach out for help from a treatment program.
-You will feel better once you have a diagnosis and understanding to your condition.
+You will feel better once you have a diagnosis and understanding of your condition.

-In addition, we work as an integrated team providing information to your questions such as do I have ADHD?
+In addition, we work as an integrated team providing information to your questions such as, do I have ADHD?
 And other aspects of treatment.
 So make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our specialists know what you are going through and answer any of your questions.

 Your call is private and confidential, and there is never any obligation.